sudarkoff/sudarkoff.github.com/_posts/2005-12-29-indenting-code-in-python.markdown

+---
-Title: Indenting code in Python
+title: Indenting code in Python
-Author: George Sudarkoff
-Date: Thu, 29 Dec 2005 05:04:12 +0000
+layout: post
+category: general
+tags: []
+---
+{% include JB/setup %}

 I'm playing with Python and I must say I'm impressed by its simplicity and power!
 But I have one (theoretical) problem with its